-As said in the latter, no school can ever prepare you for battle, a battle that you will always win if you keep a strong heart.
-You can never dictate personalities, and there are hundreds in the work place.
+As said in the latter, no school can ever prepare you for battle, a battle that you will always win if you keep a healthy heart.
+You can never dictate personalities, and there are hundreds in the workplace.
 Making an effort to make sure that you are doing your best will always be worth it—this is actually proving your worth.
-The journey is a learning experience and it is never ending.
+The journey is a learning experience and it is never-ending.

 7. Set firm limits, and put them in the Right Place

-Believe it or not, there are some doctors who are always fond of crossing the lines.
-There should be no physical abuse, sexual and verbal abuse in any way.
-One tip, is to never give them the satisfaction of being angry at the same time with you.
-Listen and do it in writing, submit to the supervisor and resolve the conflict following hospital policy.
-An interdisciplinary team will take care of the conflict protecting you.
+Believe it or not, some doctors are always fond of crossing the lines.
+There should be no physical abuse, sexual, and verbal abuse in any way.
+One tip, is never to give them the satisfaction of being angry at the same time with you.
+Listen and do it in writing, submit to the supervisor, and resolve the conflict following hospital policy.
+An interdisciplinary team will take care of the conflict, protecting you.

-It would be great if doctors and nurses are trained in collaboration while they are still in school, a curriculum where nurses and doctors take their own piece of the pie in patient care, so conflicts in the work area is lessened and better working environments are developed.
+It would be great if doctors and nurses are trained in collaboration.
+At the same time, they are still in school, a curriculum where nurses and doctors take their own piece of the pie in patient care, so conflicts in the work area is lessened, and better working environments are developed.